 Once everything is in place open up CMD in Windows.
 Then “cd” or change directory to your project directory.
 Once there simply type “vagrant up” then go get some coffee, this steps takes a few minutes.
 This step took my computer about 451.3 seconds the first go around.
 When you run vagrant up next time (when you come back to work on your homework or whatever) it won’t take as long because the provisioner (the part that installs everything for you) doesn’t run the second time.

-cd C:\Local Storage\Coursera\Web Application Architectures\rails-dev-env-test
+cd C:\Local Storage\Coursera\Web Application Architectures\rails-dev-env-test vagrant up

 That’s it now you should be able to go to http://localhost:3000 and see you default rails app page.

 If you don’t see it the rails server may have not started up.
 You’ll need to SSH into your VM with vagrant ssh.
 If your having trouble with vagrant SSH check this page.
 Once in type:

 Check the page now to see if it’s loading.
 If not please post your comments here I’ll be glad to help.